douglasgreen/commentaries/marcus_aurelius/meditations.en.md

 XIV.
 In this passage, the author draws an analogy between physicians who always have their instruments ready for sudden cures and the need for individuals to have their guiding principles (dogmata) ready for understanding both divine and human matters.

-### Key Points
+#### Key Points

 - **Preparedness in Philosophy**: Just as doctors are prepared to address physical ailments, individuals should be prepared with their philosophical principles to understand and navigate life's challenges.
-- **Interconnection of Divine and Human**: Aurelius emphasizes the importance of recognizing the connection between divine and human affairs.
+- **Interconnection of Divine and Human**: Marcus emphasizes the importance of recognizing the connection between divine and human affairs.
 He suggests that success in worldly actions requires an understanding of divine principles, and vice versa.
 - **Mutual Relation**: The passage highlights the mutual relationship between divine and human aspects, suggesting that one cannot be fully understood or acted upon without considering the other.
 - **Guidance for Actions**: The text implies that having a set of principles ready helps guide actions and decisions, ensuring they are aligned with both human and divine considerations.

-### Summary
+#### Summary

 Marcus advises that just as a physician is always ready with tools for healing, one should be equipped with philosophical principles to understand and act upon both divine and human matters.
 This readiness ensures that actions are informed by a deep understanding of the interconnectedness of all things, leading to a balanced and successful life.